cedar-policy/cedar-docs/docs/collections/_policies/level-validation.md

 ```

 If all policies validate at level 1, then we know that policies only access the data for entities included immediately in the request.
-Unlike at level zero, we do need to collect _some_ entity data, but the process doesn't require gathering data for entities requiring even a single attribute access to reach.
+Unlike at level 0, we do need to collect _some_ entity data, but the process doesn't require gathering data for entities requiring even a single attribute access to reach.

 ### Higher level access